Hear candid conversations between people conquering cancer – patients, their family and friends, and doctors and researchers working to help us all.

 When a Mole Is Melanoma

-Addison was diagnosed with melanoma after her sister spotted a suspicious mole.
-She went to see a dermatologist to have the mole removed, and an analysis showed that it was stage II melanoma.
+Addison's sister spotted a suspicious mole on her back.
+She went to see a dermatologist to have the mole removed, and an analysis showed it was melanoma.

 New Treatments for Old Cancers

-Addison eventually saw Jason Luke, MD, a Conquer Cancer grant recipient who specialized in melanomas.
+Addison eventually saw Jason Luke, MD, FACP, a Conquer Cancer grant recipient who specialized in melanomas.

 Dr. Luke quickly drafted a plan.
 She would be one of the first patients to receive a groundbreaking immunotherapy treatment.
 After two rounds of treatment, Addison was in complete remission.